justinbodnar/stocktuna/README.md

   - **`get_api_connection(base_url)`**: Establishes a connection to the Alpaca API using provided credentials.
   - **`sma(bars, period)`**: Calculates the Simple Moving Average (SMA) over a specified period.
   - **`rsi(bars, period)`**: Calculates the Relative Strength Index (RSI) for the given period.
-  - **`save_closing_prices_and_indicators_plot(bars, sma_periods, rsi_period, symbol, filename)`**: Saves a plot of closing prices, SMAs, and RSI to visualize stock trends.

 ### Example: Moving Average Crossover Strategy

-The repository includes an example file called `moving_average_crossover_strategy.py`.
-This script demonstrates the use of `PaperTuna` to fetch historical stock data, calculate SMA values, and identify buy/sell signals based on a moving average crossover strategy.
-The script also generates and saves a chart showing the stock's closing prices along with buy/sell indicators and SMAs.
+**`moving_average_crossover_strategy.py`**. demonstrates the use of PaperTuna to fetch historical stock data, calculate SMA values, and identify buy/sell signals based on a moving average crossover strategy.
+Using stock indices from cannedtuna.py, the script backtests the strategy with one year of historical data.
+It simulates trades using a $100,000 starting balance, tracks gains and losses, and calculates final portfolio performance, providing insight into the strategy’s effectiveness over time.

 ## Get Started